 Recently I've read an article about anxiety sensitivity, and it highly resonated with me.
 For many years I have been struggling with generalized anxiety disorder I developed fear of sensations that I experience while being nervous.

 Many factors have contributed to the development of my fear.
-To name a few: social pressure (I am worried that other people will see me anxious and judge me), current health obsession in the Western world (constant worry that stress and anxiety are bad for me), fear of failure (nothing that I do helps).
+To name a few: social pressure (I am worried that other people will see me anxious and judge me), current health obsession in the Western world (constant worry that stress and anxiety are bad for my physical health), fear of failure (nothing that I do helps).
 Let's talk about each one of them individually.

-I personally had a few incidents connected to "public shame".
+I personally had a few incidents where I became a victim of "public shame".
 Sometimes I am so anxious to speak that I forget words or say something stupid (especially if it's not my native language).
-I also had moments of severe anxiety when I started to feel extremely nauseous and even fainted.
+I also had moments of severe anxiety to the point I started to feel extremely nauseous and even fainted.
 Naturally my brain remembered these situations and as a result I became extremely fearful of experiencing them again.

-I think there are mostly two types of people in the Western world: those who are obsessed with their health and those who don't give a f**k.
+I think there are mostly two types of people in the Western world: those who are obsessed with their health and those who don't really care.
 I will be honest; I belong to the first group.
-I am constantly educating myself on health-related topics, and as a result I often read and hear that stress and anxiety are bad for us.
-I think it is indeed bad, until the problem becomes even worse: when we start fearing stress and anxiety, which are natural responses of our body (although sometimes not perfectly regulated), making it even worse.
-When I pay way too much attention to how I am feeling now I start worrying about my health even more: I am anxious, it's bad for me, it causes my chronic pain, inflammation, etc.
+I am constantly educating myself on health-related topics, and as a result I often read and hear that stress and anxiety are bad for my physical health.
+It is indeed bad, but when we start fearing stress and anxiety, which are natural responses of our body (although sometimes not perfectly regulated), we make our condition even worse.

 Fear or failure

 I am a person who likes to be right.
 And I am also a person who thinks that she already knows a lot, therefore I should be able to help myself feel better.
-Of course, there is a pride talking but also more than that.
+Of course, it's pride talking but also more than that.
 Each time I think I found the solution I am very hopeful and excited about it.
-After many "failures" I started to worry that maybe nothing will help or if something helps temporarily I am anxious that the symptoms will come back.
-If I am not feeling good, I take it as personal failure sometimes, and I also have perhaps way too high standards and expectations of how I should feel.
+After many "failures" I started to worry that maybe nothing will help or if something helps temporarily I am anxious that my symptoms will come back.
+If I am not feeling good, I take it as personal failure sometimes, and I also have way too high standards and expectations of how I should feel.

 All these factors impact my mental health.
 I developed anxiety sensitivity over time, and it certainly doesn't help me deal with anxiety disorder.
 The more symptoms I experienced the more I started to hate my illness.